-Health educators positively impact the sexual health outcomes of teens by delivering the gold standard of sexual health and life skills education: evidence-based programming.
-Caregiver orientation sessions and curricula modules support youth-adult communication about sexual health.
-Making Proud Choices! is culturally competent for Latinx and LGBTQ+ communities.
+Health educators positively impact the sexual health outcomes of teens by delivering the gold standard of sex education: evidence-based programming.
+The curriculum is supplemented to be LGBTQ-inclusive.
+Parent/ Caregiver orientation sessions and the curriculum support teen-adult communication.

 - Positively Speaking

-Positively Speaking offers a unique opportunity for audiences to better understand the life experiences of individuals living with or affected by HIV/AIDS.
-Speakers share their stories before, during and after diagnosis, bringing a personal dimension to prevention education and building compassion for people living with HIV/AIDS.
+Positively Speaking offers a unique opportunity for audiences to better understand the life experiences of individuals living with or affected by HIV.
+Speakers share their stories before, during, and after diagnosis, bringing a personal dimension to prevention education, and building compassion for people living with HIV.

 - ICYC Textline

-The “In Case You’re Curious” (ICYC) anonymous textline service, developed by the Colorado-based Planned Parenthood of the Rocky Mountains affiliate, answers questions about sex and refers program participants and peers who they connect to ICYC to their nearest Planned Parenthood health center.
+The “In Case You’re Curious” (ICYC) anonymous textline service, developed by the Colorado-based Planned Parenthood of the Rocky Mountains affiliate, answers questions that teens have around relationships, sex, their body, birth control, sexually transmitted infections, and more.
+It also refers teens to their nearest Planned Parenthood health center, as needed.

 One of the most successful ways to effect change in a community is through peer education.

 Adult and Spanish-speaking Latinx peer educators receive rigorous training about a range of sexuality topics and community resources, with an emphasis on preventing sexually transmitted infections, including HIV.
 Promotorxs share the knowledge they acquire with their communities, including their friends and family members, with whom they have the greatest influence.
-They serve as role models, promoting healthy social sexual norms and providing emotional and practical support to peers.
 Throughout their outreach, they receive additional booster training and support in linking peers to services, including HIV testing.

-The Community Engagement Department and volunteers participate in community health and resource fairs, offering information about sexuality and Planned Parenthood services.
+The Community Engagement team and volunteers participate in community meetings, as well as health and resource fairs, offering information about sexual and reproductive health and Planned Parenthood services.

 For more information, call Anna Lopez at (805) 722-1519.